RashmiSandamini/blog-app/README.md

 A full-stack blog platform with an **Admin Panel** to manage blog posts and a **User Interface** for readers to browse and view content.

-This is Phase 1 of the application, where a single admin manages all posts.
-User registration functionality is present in the codebase but will be included in the next phase, where admins will also have the ability to manage users and assign roles (admin/user).
+This is Phase 2 of the application, currently under development, where a single admin manages all posts.
+In this phase, the backend has been updated to use Sequelize ORM for database management, and user registration and multi admin funtionality are planned to be implemented soon.

 ---